Skip to Content

 red squirrel

-Significant predators are owls, hawks, Lynxes, coyotes, and bobcats.
-They are red with a white belly, which helps them recognize other squirrel species easily.
-They are larger than chipmunks but smaller than grey squirrels and fox squirrels.
-They are also known as North American red squirrel, chickaree, pine squirrel, and sometimes Hudson’s Bay Squirrel.
+Predators like owls, hawks, lynxes, coyotes, and bobcats keep them on their toes.
+They sport fiery red fur with a white belly, setting them apart from the squirrel crowd.
+They’re bigger than chipmunks but smaller than gray and fox squirrels.
+Also known as North American red squirrels, chickarees, pine squirrels, or Hudson’s Bay squirrels.

 Where can one find American Red Squirrel in Vermont?

 They can be easily found in various regions of Vermont.
-They are located in the East of Georgia region near the north coast, around the Rocky Mountains.
-They generally see in the summer as they store their food in winter and prefer to spend their time in the nest.
+These common creatures are located in the East of Georgia region near the north coast, around the Rocky Mountains.
+The squirrels generally see in the summer as they store their food in winter and prefer to spend their time in the nest.

 Great Blue Heron